benayat/h2-vector-spring-boot-starter/README.md

     <version>0.0.3</version>
 </dependency>
 ```
-## Usage example
+### Usage example
-To define a vector field, you need to annotate a field[] field with @LOB to store the vector as a byte array, and @Convert to use a convert from float[] to byte[] and vice-versa.
+To define a vector field, you need to annotate a float[] field with @LOB to store the vector as a byte array, and @Convert to use a convert from float[] to byte[] and vice-versa.
 ```java
 @Getter
 @NoArgsConstructor